Khudoni Hydro Power Plant: History

 The construction of the Khudoni HPP started in 1979 and was stopped in 1989 due to collapse of the Soviet Union and protests over environmental concern.
 It was again blocked by NGOs in the early 1990s.
 In 2005-2006, the Georgian government started to seek investments to continue the Khudoni HPP.
 The project was revived in 2005, as Mikheil Saakashvili’s government focused on hydropower in an effort to end constant power outages and to make the country a net exporter of energy.
-Since 2005 World Bank has been involved in the negotiations with the Georgian government regarding the Khudoni HPP and it approved a technical assistance grant of USD 5 million.
+Since 2005 the World Bank has been involved in the negotiations with the Georgian government regarding the Khudoni HPP and it approved a technical assistance grant of USD 5 million.

 On 19 September 2013 there was a protest action against the construction of the Khudoni HPP and other large hydro power stations that took place in Tbilisi.
 It was organized on the initiative of Lasha Chkhartishvili, the author of ecological part of Georgian Dream coalition's pre-election programme, Association of Human Rights Defenders and other non-governmental organisations of Georgia.
 At the same time there was a public discussion about the impact of the Khudoni HPP construction project on the environment.
 Protestors in the Svaneti region where the Khudoni HPP will be constructed have stated that they will protest the construction of the hydro power station by all possible means.